Visit Malta

 See the sights in Valletta

-Explore Malta's 7000-year history through its 320 monuments
+Explore Malta's 7000-year history and its many monuments

 If you’ve never been to Malta, Valletta should be your first port of call.
 Officially the sunniest city in Europe, exploring the Maltese capital is like wandering through an open-air museum.
 Among its 320 monuments, the most famous is Saint John’s Co-Cathedral, which is home to the only signed Caravaggio painting in the world.
 And if that doesn’t impress you, its gold archways certainly will.